lshpaner/eda_toolkit/docs/_sources/usage_guide.rst.txt

     :type num_digits: int
     :param seed: The seed for the random number generator.
 Defaults to None.
     :type seed: int, optional
+    :param set_as_index: Whether to set the new ID column as the index.
+Defaults to True.
+    :type set_as_index: bool, optional

     :returns: The updated dataframe with the new ID column.
     :rtype: pd.DataFrame